FilmColors/VIAN/_docs/source/user_interface/tutorials/tutorials.rst

 Tutorials
 =========

-Here you can find short instructing video to the following topics:
+Here you can find short instructing videos to the following topics:

 * :ref:`genindex`
 * :ref:`modindex`